-For courses taught entirely in the field, the itinerary should also include one projected call-in appointment for block courses, and three call-in appointments for semester courses.
+For courses taught entirely in the field, the itinerary should also include a projected check-in calls with Field Ops, the Program Director, or the FRM.
 The call-in appointments may be scheduled for a time range, rather than an exact hour (e.g., within the third week of the course).